apache/pekko/docs/src/main/paradox/typed/cluster-concepts.md

 #### Failure Detector

-The failure detector in Akka Cluster is responsible for trying to detect if a node is `unreachable` from the rest of the cluster.
+The failure detector in Pekko Cluster is responsible for trying to detect if a node is `unreachable` from the rest of the cluster.
 For this we are using the
 @ref:[Phi Accrual Failure Detector](failure-detector.md) implementation.
 To be able to survive sudden abnormalities, such as garbage collection pauses and